WebToolsCAE/dqs/README.md

 DO:<command>/<spec1>/<spec2>/...
 ```

-Double slashes `//` are allowed between commands when chaining.
+Double slashes `//` are allowed between create commands for connecting the elements with a visual connection.

 ---

-## Supported Commands
+## **Supported Commands**

+---

 ### `create`